- What are the seven summits?

 How to prepare for the Seven Summits?

-Preparation is the key to the successful climb of these summits.
+Preparation is the key to successfully climbing these summits.

 Whether you’re climbing Denali or Kilimanjaro, you should have enough preparation before starting the expedition.

-Having the right gear and the best clothing helps you to survive the extreme weather on these mountains.
+Having the right gear and clothing helps you survive the extreme weather on these mountains.

 With years of experience in leading climbing expeditions.

-We have gathered a lot of information to help during your preparation for the Seven Summit challenges.
+We have gathered a lot of information to help with your preparation for the Seven Summit challenges.

-Generally speaking, the higher the elevation, the more insulated you need to be.
+Generally speaking, the higher the elevation, the more insulation you need.

 Depending on which peak you are planning to climb, you should have the following items on your list.